ppernot/Reproducible-Research/README.md

-# CalPred
+# Reproducible Research
-Codes to reproduce the results of "A critical review of statistical calibration/prediction models handling data inconsistency and model  inadequacy", by P. Pernot and F. Cailliez
+Codes to reproduce the results of teh following papers:
+* "A critical review of statistical calibration/prediction models handling data inconsistency and model  inadequacy", by P. Pernot and F. Cailliez